-During 2022, no new lawsuits were brought against the TLHIGA by any person covered by the TLHIGA, and no adverse judgments were entered against the TLHIGA.
-Other claims litigation involving the TLHIGA is either dormant or not being prosecuted by the plaintiffs.
-The litigation involving the Lincoln Memorial Life Insurance family of companies concluded in 2021 and there was no further activity in the litigation in 2022.
+During 2023, no new lawsuits were brought against the TLHIGA by any person covered by the TLHIGA, and no adverse judgments were entered against the TLHIGA.
 Claims Litigation

-The TLHIGA continues to be involved as a defendant in two claims-related lawsuits as of December 31, 2022.
-Both of these lawsuits are inactive.
+The TLHIGA continues to be involved as a defendant in two claims-related lawsuits which are dormant or not being prosecuted by the plaintiffs.
+As of December 31, 2023, both of these lawsuits are inactive.